-Peter Wallenberg Jr, Chairman of the Knut and Alice Wallenberg Foundation, and professor Göran Sandberg, Executive Director, presented the foundation’s impressive contribution to Swedish basic research and the universities in Umeå.
+Peter Wallenberg Jr, Chairman of the Knut and Alice Wallenberg Foundation, and professor Göran Sandberg, its Executive Director, described the foundation’s history, purpose and funding strategy and gave an overview of its impressive financial contribution to basic research in Sweden, including the two universities in Umeå.

-Bonnie Bassler, professor at Princeton University in US, focussed in her talk on inter-communication of bacteria in biofilm formation.
-She is an expert in bacterial quorum sensing and its control and showed how cutting edge imaging methods and biochemical and genetic methods sharpen her models on biofilm formation.
+Bonnie Bassler, professor at Princeton University in US, focussed in her talk on the role of communication between bacteria (‘quorum sensing’) in the formation of biofilms.
+She showed how cutting edge imaging methods and biochemical and genetic methods can be used to develop better understanding of biofilm formation.

-From Umeå University, MIMS group leader Nelson Gekara, presented resent findings on how DNA damage has an influence on innate immunity, infections and inflammatory diseases and can result in cancer, a totally new research area which he set up at Umeå University since his recruitment in 2010.
+MIMS group leader Nelson Gekara, presented recent findings on how DNA damage can influence innate immunity, infections and inflammatory diseases, which can result in cancer.
+This is an entirely novel research area, which he established at Umeå University after his recruitment in 2010.

-Elaine Tuomanen, professor and chair at St. Jude Children’s Research Hospital, introduced the audience to the pneumococcus infections, one of the most common infections in children, and brain damage caused by bacterial meningitis.
-The scientist has roots in Scandinavia and gave a lot credit to the Wallenberg Foundation who enables scientists “to scratch below the surface” and “visit research places you never knew about before”.
+Elaine Tuomanen, professor and chair at St. Jude Children’s Research Hospital in Memphis, USA, introduced the audience to pneumococcal infections in children, and subsequent brain damage caused by bacterial meningitis.
+Tuomanen, who has roots in Scandinavia, commended the Wallenberg Foundation for enabling scientists “to scratch below the surface” and “visit research places you never knew about before”.

-Virus infection research was covered by Peter Sarnow, professor at Stanford University School of Medicine, USA, who presented a nice example of “from bench-to bedside” research on Hepatitis C Virus infection treatment by MicroRNAs.
+Virus infection research was addressed by Peter Sarnow, professor at Stanford University School of Medicine, USA.
+He presented a nice example of “from bench-to bedside” research on the treatment of Hepatitis C virus infections with MicroRNAs.

 The MIMS coordinated National Doctoral Programme in Infections and Antibiotics (NDPIA) organised additional activities for PhD students and postdocs.
 In parallel with the symposium 30 NDPIA members presented their posters.
 Several of the world-leading researchers stayed for one more day in Umeå and participated at the Meet the speakers workshop organised on the 20 June at MIMS.

-Later in 2017, The Swedish Television will publish the symposium on the television channel "Kunskapskanalen" and the internet channel "UR Play".
+Swedish Television will publish the symposium on its television channel "Kunskapskanalen" and on the internet channel "UR Play".

 Link to the programme of the jubilee symposium in Umeå (website of the Royal Swedish Academy of Sciences)